Shimanga/Effect-of-Rainfall-Variability-on-Maize-Yield-in-Zambia/README.md

 ---

-## Key Findings: Monthly Rainfall Patterns
+## Results: Monthly Rainfall Patterns

-### 6. Provincial Rainfall Patterns Reveal Distinct "Signatures"
+### 6. Provincial Rainfall Distribution Patterns

 Analysis of 45 years of monthly rainfall data (1981–2026) reveals that provinces have unique rainfall distributions during the growing season (October–March).
 This explains why a single seasonal total can have different effects in different regions.